dart-lang/build/docs/getting_started.md

   filed-based development server.

 - **test:** Creates an output directory and runs `pub run test` within it.
+  This command requires a dev dependency on `build_test`.

 ## Switching to dart2js